Agent017-Gaming/Agent017-Gaming/README.md

 1) Portfolio of my self(beta)
 2) A student menu(beta)

-that's it for now, I'll update it in future.
+That's it for now, I'll update the list in future.
 Grazie Mille